Rikul/my_mcp_servers/markdown_to_pdf/README.md

 This will install the server and its dependencies:
 - `mcp` - Model Context Protocol framework
-- `markdown` - Markdown to HTML conversion
+- `markdown` - Markdown parser with extensions support
-- `weasyprint` - HTML to PDF rendering
+- `reportlab` - Pure Python PDF generation library (no external dependencies required)
+- `Pygments` - Syntax highlighting support

 ## Usage